Updated: June 19, 2021

 As Benjamin Franklin would say, “An investment in knowledge pays the best interest.”

 What you do today determines what happens to you tomorrow.
-Or more accurately, your financial decisions today determines what happens to your wealth tomorrow.
+Or more accurately, your financial decisions today determine what happens to your wealth tomorrow.

 Thus, it’s important to be aware of your beliefs about and behavior towards money.
 One bad financial decision can lead you to a financial disaster.